 Your pension can be invested in a wide range of assets such as equities, bonds, property, cash and investment funds.
-In certain circumstances, you may even be allowed use borrowings to assist your fund in the purchase of direct property.

 Please note that the value of your executive pension can increase or decrease, depending on the performance of these funds and you may get back less than you put in.